aardvark-platform/aardvark.base/README.md

 Aardvark.Base is the foundation of the open-source [Aardvark Platform](https://github.com/aardvark-platform) for visual computing, real-time graphics, and visualization.
 It consists of multiple platform-independent packages (netstandard2.0) that deliver essential tools for visual computing, including vectors, matrices, algorithms, and data structures.

 You can find demos and code in the Gallery and Packages&Repositories links above.
+[This repository's wiki](https://github.com/aardvark-platform/aardvark.base/wiki) hosts technical documentation.
 For more information, please refer to the [aardvark.docs wiki](https://github.com/aardvark-platform/aardvark.docs/wiki).